 The focus of the DeFRAG research group is on a small subset of these cross-disciplinary fields, where we aim to develop computer-controlled decision-making agents using techniques such as reinforcement learning, optimal control theory, Bayesian optimisation and probabilistic graphical models.
 The main application areas are robotics (to demonstrate the real-world relevance of our research) and games (which provide a safe and easy-to-simulate testbed).
-The majority of the group's members are postgraduate students from the Electronic Systems Laboratory (ESL).
+The majority of the group's members are postgraduate students from either the ESL or MediaLab.

 Personally, I believe that many of the techniques that we require to solve today's engineering problems already exist, albeit in the broad sense.
 The trick lies in choosing the most appropriate approach from the myriad of options.
 Far too often do I still witness the proverbial sledgehammer cracking the square peg in the round hole.
 Naturally, these generic algorithms still need to be customised, improved upon and integrated, and that is where the potential for interesting research still exists.